grbeazley/4th-Year-Project/README.md

 ### Data Sets
 The code requires data sets to do work on.
-There are two main methods for generating it; synthetic and real data.
+There are two main methods for generating them; synthetic and real data.

 #### Loading Real Data
 They should be provided in a `.csv` format